cmik2/cuisine-expert-class/README.md

 These data sets are created sololy for the purpose of this project.
 Please don't use them outside of this classifier.

+the data input format is in CSV.
+Each review is in the following format:

+"reviewer name","review text","star rating"

 First, I tried to use Yelp's academic dataset for the reviews.
 However, the review data is so voluminous and is a mixture of all the business categories.
 I needed more controlled sample data.
 Thus I decided to extract restaurant reviews from the web using parse_hub.com to create my sample data.
 A target restaurant is a popular Japanese restaurant serving Sushi.

 Analyzing the data from the web, I noticed that many reviewers were commenting about the authenticities of the food but none of them mentioned their background or nationalities, my criteria for this classification.

-Initially, my goal was to adjust the ratings of the cuisine restaurants based on reviewers who have the authenticity experience with the cuisine.
-However, during the data design and analysis phase, I discovered that there were no reviewers who reveal their background and ethnicity in 1000 reviews of my target restaurants.

-Questions raised during the analysis -  Is it merely that we don't have enough people traveled to Japan or from Japan?
-This restaurant is in the area where we have a good number of Japanese communities and business hubs for many companies with business in Japan.
-We should have many people who can be an authenticity expert.
-Perhaps, do we have differences in reviewers' behaviors based on cuisines and types of foods?
-Would reviewers want to comment more about background experience depending on the cuisine such as Chinese food, Mexican food over Japanese food?
-How about Dim Sum over Sushi or Ramen?

-If we don't have enough reviewers self-proclaiming their background and ethnicities, there is no validity for this classification.
-This needs to be studied separately.
-For this project, I add the self-proclaiming phrases into the sample data to move on to the implementation phase.
+Thus, I needed to interject my qualifying phrases to create the sample data.

+Although I scraped 700 records from the web, I only used 340 records to train the classifier.
+It was too time-consuming to create the samples for 700 records and made the python script run for more than more than 10 minutes for the amount.

 ### Tool choices:
 To categorize the reviews, I need Part of Speech to tokenize the self-proclaimed phrases and Entity Recognition information (e.g., Japan, Japanese).
 To do so, I use: